sriramdasbalaji/VSTS-DevOps-Labs/php/readme.md

 This lab shows how to deploy **PHP** application to **Azure App** service using **Visual Studio Team Services**.

-**PHP** is a server-side scripting language, and a powerful tool for making dynamic and interactive Web pages.
+**PHP** is a server-side scripting language, and a powerful tool for creating dynamic and interactive Web pages.

 ## Pre-requisites